Skip to content

 Now we have everything we need to start training our neural network.
 We will be training for 1000 steps with a batch size of 64.

-We use with Tensor.train() set the internal flag Tensor.training to True during training.
+We use with Tensor.train() to set the internal flag Tensor.training to True during training.
 Upon exit, the flag is restored to its previous value by the context manager.

 X_train, Y_train, X_test, Y_test = fetch_mnist()